losmateo2/rcfilechecks/README.md

 The output is in a CSV file in the directory the script is in by default.

-Running Example
+Running Example<br>

-sh network-config-check.sh /tmp/controller-list
+sh network-config-check.sh /tmp/controller-list<br>

-Controller List File Example
+Controller List File Example<br>
 node1,node2<br>
 node3,node4<br>